Active case

 Paraquat lawsuits

-Paraquat is a toxic chemical widely used as an herbicide primarily for weed and grass control.
-Introduced in the United States in 1961, it is available mostly as a liquid in various strengths.
+Paraquat is a toxic chemical widely used as a herbicide primarily for weed and grass control.
+Introduced in the United States in 1961, paraquat is available mostly as a liquid in various strengths.
 The EPA classifies paraquat as a “restricted use” product.
 Paraquat is used in several products manufactured by Syngenta.

-Because it is highly poisonous, it is often dyed blue and has a sharp odor to keep it from being confused with other liquids.
-It also has an added agent to induce vomiting in case someone accidentally drinks it.
+Since paraquat is highly poisonous, it's often dyed blue and has a sharp odor to keep it from being confused with other liquids.
+It also has an added agent to induce vomiting if someone accidentally drinks it.

 While paraquat is still legal in the United States, thousands of lawsuits have been filed concerning related harms.
 The lawsuits typically revolve around paraquat and its alleged link with Parkinson’s disease.